Advances in the Shannon Capacity of Graphs: The Shannon capacity of polynomials in graphs

 \section{The Shannon capacity of polynomials in graphs}

-Shannon conjectured that for any two graphs $\Gr{G}$ and $\Gr{H}$, the capacity of their disjoint union is equal to the sum of their individual capacities \cite{Shannon56}.
-This conjecture was later disproved by Alon \cite{Alon98}, who showed that if $\Gr{G}$ is the Schl\"{a}fli graph, then
+The Shannon capacity of the disjoint union of graphs is at least the sum of their individual capacities \cite{Shannon56}; however, it may in fact be significantly larger \cite{Alon98}.
+This phenomenon is strikingly demonstrated by a result of Alon \cite[Theorem~1.1]{Alon98}, which we restate here as Theorem~\ref{theorem: capacity of union}.
+Moreover, Alon showed in \cite[Theorem~1.2]{Alon98} that if we let $\Gr{G}$ be the Schl\"{a}fli graph, then

+We note that the simple counterexample constructed by Haemers~\cite{Haemers79} plays a key role in this argument and was later used by Alon~\cite{Alon98} to establish~\eqref{eq: Noga}.

-In this section, we provide sufficient conditions on a sequence of graphs, such that the capacity of their disjoint union is equal to the sum of their individual capacities.
-The results of this section rely on a recent result by Schrijver \cite{Schrijver23}.
-Due to its importance, it is provided with a proof in the preliminaries (see Theorem~\ref{theorem: shannon_union_equivalent_product}), stating that for any two simple graphs $\Gr{G}$ and $\Gr{H}$,
+We provide sufficient conditions on a sequence of graphs under which the Shannon capacity of their disjoint union equals the sum of their individual capacities.
+Our results rely on a recent result by Schrijver \cite{Schrijver23}, which we include with proof due to its central role (see Theorem~\ref{theorem: shannon_union_equivalent_product}).
+It states that for any two simple graphs $\Gr{G}$ and $\Gr{H}$,

-This result was independently proved by Wigderson and Zuiddam \cite{WigdersonZ23}, with credit to Holzman for personal communications.
+This result was independently proved by Wigderson and Zuiddam \cite{WigdersonZ23}, with credit to Holzman for personal communication.